The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 1. Sense the Artistic and Religious Center of Italy

-The Vatican, the smallest country in the world located in Rome, has one of the most visited European museums.
-The Vatican Museum was founded in the 16th century, and today it records about 6 million visitors a year as one of the biggest tourist attractions in Italy.
+The Vatican, the smallest country in the world and located in Rome, is home to one of the most visited museums in Europe.
+The Vatican Museums were founded in the 16th century, and today they receive nearly 7 million visitors a year, making them one of the biggest tourist attractions in Italy.

-A whole complex consists of dozens of galleries also featuring unique Roman sculptures and an extensive collection of ancient Egyptian objects.
+The complex consists of dozens of galleries, featuring unique Roman sculptures and an extensive collection of ancient Egyptian objects.

-The Vatican Museum is best known for its painting galleries where you can see Renaissance and Baroque works by top artists such as Caravaggio, Titian, Raphael, and Leonardo da Vinci.
-In the Museum of Contemporary Art, you will be delighted by the works of Salvador Dali, Vincent Van Gogh, Picasso, and other famous painters.
+The Vatican Museums are best known for their painting galleries, where you can see Renaissance and Baroque works by top artists such as Caravaggio, Titian, Raphael and Leonardo da Vinci.
+In the Museum of Contemporary Art, you will be delighted by the works of Salvador Dali, Vincent Van Gogh, Picasso and other famous painters.

 A true spectacle is a tour of the Sistine Chapel, with beautiful Michelangelo frescoes and a stunningly painted ceiling that will leave you speechless.

-If you have time, in addition to visiting the Vatican Museum, visit the marvelous St. Peter’s Basilica and climb to the top for a breathtaking view of Rome.
+If you have time, in addition to visiting the Vatican Museums, visit the marvelous St. Peter’s Basilica and climb to the top for a breathtaking view of Rome.

 2. Visit a Top Attraction at the Wonderful Water World in Genoa, Italy

 Did you know that the Genoa Aquarium is home to more than 500 species of animals?
-With about a million visitors a year, the Aquarium of Genoa has become one of the most visited Italian tourist attractions.
+With more than a million visitors a year, the Aquarium of Genoa has become one of the most visited Italian tourist attractions.

 It takes you about 3-4 hours to tour the Aquarium.
 You can see a show with dolphins, various species of penguins in the Ice Kingdom that mimics the conditions in Antarctica and enjoy a 3D movie about sharks.